Involvement Opportunities

 Graduate & Professional Student Government

-GPSG is composed of graduate student representatives throughout the campus to help lead legislative initiatives in our Senate, represent graduate student needs in divisional committees, and to lead social and networking events that offer opportunities for students to develop professionally and to connect with other students and campus partners throughout A&M. GPSG Senate meetings are open to the public and are held on 1st and 3rd Tuesdays from 5:30-7 p.m. in Koldus 144.
+GPSG is made up of graduate student representatives who lead legislative initiatives, represent graduate student needs in divisional committees, and organize social and networking events.
+Senate meetings are open to the public — held on the first and third Tuesdays from 5:30–7 p.m. in Koldus 144.
+Come join us.

 Learn more and get involved